 When my husband Hugh and I started dating, we lived across the country from each other and our visits every few weeks felt like special occasions.
 Even simple trips to the grocery store together felt novel, and I loved preparing meals for us at home, flexing my cooking skills.

 One night when I was feeling particularly ambitious, I cracked open a cookbook to make homemade pasta, like my mother did on holidays.
 Homemade pasta, if you haven’t made it, is an enormous pain in the ass.
-Unfortunately, I only realized this after I was already halfway through the process and it was too late to abort.
+Unfortunately, I only realised this after I was already halfway through the process and it was too late to abort.
 By the end of it, I was covered in flour and there were egg yolks running down the sides of my kitchen cabinets.
 I’m not sure how that happened, it was a blur.
 The pasta was delicious, but I vowed never to do it again.

 About a year later, we were engaged and moving in together.
 I was so excited for the start of our lives as a cohabitating couple.
 I’d never lived with a partner before.
 Our new place had a huge kitchen and I had so much fun making us dinner that first night.
 “We live together!”
 I couldn’t stop giggling.

 I cooked the next night, and the next, but as the week wore on, something hit me – wait a minute.
 Am I the COOK now?
 Some 1950s housewife?
 I was furious.
 I’d become the woman Madame Schumacher told me I’d be.
 I’d always thought of myself as this independent, badass woman, and now I’m standing in the kitchen, passive aggressively chopping carrots for a soffritto.
 What.
 The.
 Fuck.

 I saw a lifetime of cooking for my husband stretched out before me.
 I had a complete and total meltdown right there.
 I put down the chef’s knife, sat down on the couch, and cried.
 I called my mum in tears.
 I was falling into a quicksand of domesticity that I was completely bringing on myself.